ga4gh/refget/docs/specification.md

   - names
 ```

 In sequence collections, we chose to use define `collated` as a local qualifier.
 Local qualifiers fit better for qualifiers independent of the object as a whole.
 They are qualities of a property that persist if the property were moved onto a different object.
 For example, the `type` of an attribute is consistent, regardless of what object that attribute were defined on.
-In contrast, object-level qualfier lists fit better for qualifiers that depend on the object as a whole.
+In contrast, object-level qualifier lists fit better for qualifiers that depend on the object as a whole.
 They are qualities of a property that depend on the object context in which the property is defined.
 For example, the `required` modifier is not really meaningful except in the context of the object as a whole.
 A particular property could be required for one object type, but not for another, and it's really the object that induces the requirement, not the property itself.

-We reasoned that `inherent`, like `required`, describes the role of an attribute in the context of the whole object; An attribute that is inherent to one type of object need not be inherent to another.
+We reasoned that `inherent`, like `required`, describes the role of an attribute in the context of the whole object; an attribute that is inherent to one type of object need not be inherent to another.
 Therefore, it makes sense to treat this concept the same way JSON schema treats `required`.
 In contrast, the idea of `collated` describes a property independently: Whether an attribute is collated is part of the definition of the attribute; if the attribute were moved to a different object, it would still be collated.

 ### F3.
 Details of inherent and non-inherent attributes

 The specification in section 1, *Encoding*, described how to structure a sequence collection and then apply an algorithm to compute a digest for it.
 What if you have ancillary information that goes with a collection, but shouldn't contribute to the digest?
 We have found a lot of useful use cases for information that should go along with a seqcol, but should not contribute to the *identity* of that seqcol.
 This is a useful construct as it allows us to include information in a collection that does not affect the identifier that is computed for that collection.
 One simple example is the "author" or "uploader" of a reference sequence; this is useful information to store alongside this collection, but we wouldn't want the same collection with two different authors to have a different identifier!
 Seqcol refers to these as *non-inherent attributes*, meaning they are not part of the core identity of the sequence collection.
 Non-inherent attributes are defined in the seqcol schema, but excluded from the `inherent` list.

 See: [ADR on 2023-03-22 regarding inherent attributes](/decision_record/#2023-03-22-seqcol-schemas-must-specify-inherent-attributes)

 ### F4.
 Sequence collections without sequences

 Typically, we think of a sequence collection as consisting of real sequences, but in fact, sequence collections can also be used to specify collections where the actual sequence content is irrelevant.
 Since this concept can be a bit abstract for those not familiar, we'll try here to explain the rationale and benefit of this.
 First, consider that in a sequence comparison, for some use cases, we may be primarily concerned only with the *length* of the sequence, and not the actual sequence of characters.
 For example, BED files provide start and end coordinates of genomic regions of interest, which are defined on a particular sequence.
 On the surface, it seems that two genomic regions are only comparable if they are defined on the same sequence.
 However, this not *strictly* true; in fact, really, as long as the underlying sequences are homologous, and the position in one sequence references an equivalent position in the other, then it makes sense to compare the coordinates.
 In other words, even if the underlying sequences aren't *exactly* the same, as long as they represent something equivalent, then the coordinates can be compared.
-A prerequisite for this is that the *lengths* of the sequence must match; it wouldn't make sense to compare position 5,673 on a sequence of length 8,000 against the same position on a sequence of length 9,000 becuase those positions don't clearly represent the same thing; but if the sequences have the same length and represent a homology statement, then it may be meaningful to compare the positions.
+A prerequisite for this is that the *lengths* of the sequence must match; it wouldn't make sense to compare position 5,673 on a sequence of length 8,000 against the same position on a sequence of length 9,000 because those positions don't clearly represent the same thing; but if the sequences have the same length and represent a homology statement, then it may be meaningful to compare the positions.

-We realized that we could gain a lot of power from the seqcol comparision function by comparing just the name and length vectors, which typically correspond to a coordinate system.
+We realized that we could gain a lot of power from the seqcol comparison function by comparing just the name and length vectors, which typically correspond to a coordinate system.
 Thus, actual sequence content is optional for sequence collections.
 We still think it's correct to refer to a sequence-content-less sequence collection as a "sequence collection" -- because it is still an abstract concept that *is* representing a collection of sequences: we know their names, and their lengths, we just don't care about the actual characters in the sequence in this case.
 Thus, we can think of these as a sequence collection without sequence characters.

 ### F5.
 The GA4GH digest algorithm